unm-digital-futures/digital-history-review/docs/essays/sunshine-building.md

 ### Sunshine Building Today

-Today, due to the building's size, the Sunshine has two buisness adresses for the north entrance and businesses on the west facing section of the buidling.
+Today, due to the building's size, the Sunshine has two business addresses for the north entrance and businesses on the west facing section of the building.
 A quick google search will reveal that is now a concert stage for artists visiting Albuquerque and is one of the most popular venues in town[^Wikipedia-Sunshine-Building].
-More specifically important to the youth,it is one of the few underage concert venues in town.
+More specifically important to the youth, as it is one of the few underage concert venues in town.

 {% include juxtapose.html
 image1="/essays/images/SunshineD.jpg"